Overnight SpO2 and ODI tracking

 CPAP Clarity computes the mean and median oxygen saturation across the full recording.
 The mean is what most clinicians cite when they ask about your overnight oxygen.

 Oxygen Desaturation Index at the AASM-recommended 3% threshold.
-Counts SpO2 drops of 3 percent or more lasting at least 10 seconds, divided by recording hours (gap-corrected for motion).
+Counts each time your SpO2 drops more than 3 percent below your stable overnight level and then recovers, divided by recording hours (gap-corrected for motion).

 ODI at the AASM-acceptable 4% threshold.
 Most CPAP clinics in the United States still use the 4% rule.
 CPAP Clarity reports both so you have the number your clinician asks for.